mkt80/pkoPreview/_pages/joinus.md

 -->

 <h4>September-March:  Winter Paddling</h4>
 <p>Winter practices will be subject to daylight and weather restrictions and continue at Avila Beach, until the time changes.
-A few boats will  then be re-located to Morro Bay for more protected paddling.
+A few canoes will  then be re-located to Morro Bay for more protected paddling.
 </p>
 <p>By the time your novice season is over, you will have gained some new skills, increased your fitness levels and made a number of new friends.
 </p>